Deployment Methods

 on:

-workflow_dispatch: # Required: allows Deploy Forge to trigger it
+workflow_dispatch: # Required: allows Deploy Forge to trigger on demand

 And upload an artifact: